bmeurant/technical-docs/software-architecture/system-design-patterns/static-content-hosting.md

 ## The Problem it Solves

-Traditionally, web servers running on compute instances (like VMs or EC2) were responsible for serving all content, both dynamic and static.
+Traditionally, a [[web-server|web server]] running on a compute instance (like a VM or EC2) was responsible for serving all content, both dynamic and static.
 Using a compute instance just to serve static files is highly inefficient:

 -   **High Cost**: You pay for a server to be running 24/7, even when there is no traffic.
 -   **Wasted Resources**: The server's CPU and memory are largely idle, waiting to perform simple I/O operations.